betuah/lks-course-catalog/README.md

 #### Environment Variable

-Course catalog service need environment variable to comunicate with other AWS services like SSM Parameter Store and S3 Bucket.
-The following bellow is a list of the environments.
+Course catalog service need IAM user to comunicate with other AWS services like SSM Parameter Store and S3 Bucket.
+You need to grand access for SSM Parameter store to get parameter store by path and S3 to put, get and delete the object.

+The following bellow is a list of the environments to store the access and secret key for IAM User.

 | KEY | Required | Description  |
 |--|--|--|